yaotianran/ErrorProfiler/README.md

 > samtools index @ <threads> sorted.bam

-#### Step3 Filter accord to overlap length
+#### Step3 Filter according to overlap length

-Fail to do this step will lead to an overestimated mean error rate since the most of the sequencing error occurs at the end of the reads.
+Fail to do this step will lead to an overestimated error rate and bias since the most of the sequencing error occurs at the end of the reads.

 > ./filter_overlap_length.py queryname.sam <length_cutoff>